fermyon/actions/README.md

 ## Deploy preview of Spin app to Fermyon Cloud - `fermyon/actions/spin/preview@v1`

-Build and deploy the Spin app preview to Fermyon Cloud
+Build and deploy the Spin app preview to Fermyon Cloud.
+Optionally it can also `undeploy` the preview when PR gets `merged` or `closed`.

+> For triggering Github action on PR closed, add the `closed` activity type to the keyword `types`.
+Refer to [GitHub documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) for more details on activity types.
+>
+> Then you can add `undeploy: ${{ github.event.pull_request && github.event.action == 'closed' }}` as input to the action.
+This will ensure `undeploy` is set to true only when the Github action is triggered by a PR closed event.

 ### Inputs